nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 - A patient **MUST** have a non-empty NAME and a valid IC at the very least.
 Failure to include these details may result in an error.
 - Phone Numbers and Emails have to be in a valid format.
-    - PHONE_NUMBER must have exactly 8 digits.
+    - PHONE_NUMBER must have at least 3 digits
     - EMAIL must contain email domain (eg. `@gmail.com`).
 - TAG must indicate Priority Level of the Patient and be one of the following:
   - Low